-- Tree Management Policy – provides an overview of all the City’s tree management policies and sets out guidelines for tree management.
+Our tree management policy provides an overview of all the City's tree management policies and sets the guidelines for tree management across the local area.

 Tree Management Team